Updated March 2019

 Sure some things will cost more in Panama.
 But there are many ways you can live better and live for less… much less.. in Panama.
 No matter what size home you live in, whether you rent or buy, there are many ways you can live for less in Panama.
 See details below…

 The cost per kilowatt hour in Panama is the same that I paid in Texas.
-But the big difference is that in Boquete, where I live, I don’t need an air conditioner or heater running 24/7 like I did in Texas, my electricity bill went from $250 – $350 a month to less than $30 per month.
+But the big difference is that in Boquete, where I live, I don’t need an air conditioner or heater running 24/7 like I did in Texas where my electricity bill went from $250 – $350 a month.
+In Boquete, my electric bill is under $30 a month.

 In Texas, I paid $70 per month for metered water.
 In Panama I pay $100 a year for unlimited water use.